marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

 <ul class="quiz-choices" v-else-if="stage === 'quiz'">...</ul>
 ```

-If the user makes a choice, we have to change some values in the store to continue with the next question, and to keep in mind which answers the user gave until this point.
+If the user makes a choice, we have to change some values in the store to continue with the next question, and to save all answers the user gave us until this point.

-We'll need to do this in the defined way and use mutation methods from the store.
+We'll need to do this in a defined way and use mutation methods from the store.

 We also have to import the mutations from the store.